 In an era where everything is much the same, the one thing that sets a firm apart from its competitors is providing excellent customer service regardless of any difficulties that they may encounter.

-A firm that springs to mind as the benchmark for me is Marks and Spencer where nobody that I know has had a bad experience, they have a ‘no quibble’ service and they know that their reputation is everything.
+A firm that springs to mind as the benchmark for me is Marks and Spencer.
+I do not know of anyone personally who has had a bad experience, they have a ‘no quibble’ service and they know that their reputation is everything.

-Contrast that with the bunch of amateurs that I have had the misfortune to deal with in Edinburgh regarding concerns on a scooter service that were ignored even when I escalated it to the brand they represent, and you can see where I am coming from.
+Contrast that with the bunch of amateurs that I had the misfortune to deal with in Edinburgh regarding concerns on a scooter service that were ignored, even when I escalated it to the brand they represent.

 Every firm should see complaints and concerns as an opportunity to address any deficiencies, raise their game, manage customer retention, increase sales and actually recognise that they have a problem or a missing link within their organisation.